apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 **Alternatively, you can change the Librum Mod Organizer 2 Downloads directory by clicking the "Configure settings and workarounds" button in Mod Organizer 2 (it looks like a screw and wrench crossed over eachother) and changing the Downloads directory to whatever you selected when installing Librum in Wabbajack.**

-*
-  **Undiscovered Means Unknown** *('GPS' disabled by default)* Right-clicking and selecting *Reinstall Mod* for Undiscovered Means Unknown in MO2 will allow you to restore the 'GPS' functionality that shows the player on your map.

-*
-  **Darker Night Sky** *(Enabled)* This is SGS's night sky texture, to go alongside the ENB preset we're using.
-It is a darker texture with reddish auroras, and it fits in very nicely with Librum's theme.
-If you do not use this, you will have the brighter and arguably prettier textures from `Ethereal Cosmos <https://www.nexusmods.com/skyrimspecialedition/mods/5728>`_.
-If you want Ethereal Cosmos textures instead, disable this in MO2.

-*
-  **SkyUI The Adventurer Theme Mod SE** *(Enabled)* If you want a nicer cursor and Oblivion-style inventory icons, this is the plugin for you.
-If you do not want this plugin, disable it in MO2.

-*
-  **Frenchsworn, Kitties Speak Spanish, Nords speak Deutsch, Italian for Tullius** *(Disabled)* These mods replace the voice and lip-syncing for the appropriate NPCs with alternate languages.
-Forsworn will speak French, Khajiit will speak Spanish, Nords (and some non-Nords) will speak German, and Imperials (not just Tullius) will speak Italian.
-Subtitles will remain in English, so make sure you have them turned on if you choose to use some or all of these optional mods!

 Starting Librum
 ~~~~~~~~~~~~~~~